FHTW-HWSE/projekt-gruppe22/ReadMe.md

 In the playground folder there are numerous tests.
 Most of the tests are located in the folder docsoffice/playground/finalTests and /pat_queue.

 ToDo: User-Login doesnt work after restart (only hardcoded admin).
+Therefore loadUsers() is not in the main atm.
 File saves with blank line as well. / Seating arrangement and priority call. / Bugfix: Rows and Colums get always written into .csv again. / Delete patient.

 Requirements: